-The most common forms of exit seen in 2020 thus far are trade sales and secondary sales to other asset managers.
-Write-offs also occur sometimes.
-Contributed by: Ricardo Andrade Amaro, Diana Ribeiro Duarte and Pedro Capitão Barbosa, Morais Leitão, Galvão Teles, Soares da Silva & Associados
+The most common forms of exit seen in 2021 thus far are trade sales and secondary sales to other asset managers.
+Write-offs also sometimes occur.

-Initial public offerings and dual track processes initiated by private equity sponsors have not yet occurred in Portugal.
+IPOs and dual-track processes initiated by private equity sponsors have not yet occurred in Portugal.